-The third quarter of 2021 operating expenses were higher due to increased headcount, increased travel due to travel restrictions being removed and increased share based compensation.
+The third quarter of 2021 operating expenses were higher this quarter compared to prior quarters due to increased headcount, increased travel due to travel restrictions being removed and increased share-based compensation.
 In addition, there was also a decrease in finance costs due to the US dollar and Euro foreign currency rate, triggering an unrealized foreign exchange gain.